wbamberg/idl-reference/docs/nsITelemetry.md

 Create a histogram using the current state of an existing histogram.
 The
 existing histogram must be registered in TelemetryHistograms.h.

-@param name Unique histogram name
-@param existing_name Existing histogram name
-The returned object has the same functions as a histogram returned from newHistogram.

 #### Parameters ####